Welcome! This hub is dedicated to my observances related to video games.

 e.g. – Final Fantasy XIII series.
 I played XIII fully, and ward people away.
 I played XIII-2 fully, and vehemently tell people not to play it.
 The story was a major flip-off to every player, and I can appreciate an unfavorable ending.
 Not this one.
 Lightning Returns is a rare game that I did not complete.
 I realized too late that I would likely need a guide to complete it properly.
 That chaffed enough that I put it down and never picked it back up.

 PC Replay – Years ago I was gearing up and trimming fat to travel abroad.
 In this, I decided to compile all my gaming into a computer rather than having a separate console.
 Those plans have changed (though I still aspire to them), and so has the computer I have used.
-Finally being able to run all the games that I bought to replace what my console held is going to let me review some games publically for the first time, and revisit others that I had originally written.
-As the lions’ share of these are 360 era games, or have sequels in the modern one, spoilers will likely abound in these.
-I’ll likely include this as a tag.
+Finally being able to run all the games that I bought to replace what my console held is going to let me review some games publicly for the first time, and revisit others that I had originally written.
+As the lions’ share of these are 360 era games, or have sequels in the modern one, spoilers will likely abound.
+I’ll include a tag as a warning.

 On the replay list…